-- debt free – you earn while you learn so you can avoid being saddled with tens of thousands of pounds worth of debt
+- Debt free – you earn while you learn, you can avoid the debt trap of university

-- likely to lead to a career with your employer – you will already have experience of doing the job meaning you have an advantage over university leavers
+- Likely to lead to a career with your employer – you will already have on the job experience, giving you a good advantage over university leavers

-- a real alternative - they give you the opportunity to work for a real employer, earn a real salary and gain a real qualification
+- It is a real alternative - apprenticeships give you the opportunity to work for a real employer, earn a real salary and gain a valuable recognised qualification

 How do they work?